 Architects: Estudio Lavín S.L.
 Location: Isora, Spain Design Team: Alejandro Lavín Della Ventura, Francisco Miguel Lavín Della Ventura Project Year: 2011 Photographs: Courtesy of Estudio Lavín S.L.

 Collaborator Architect: Alfredo Vilagut Capriles Engineers Collaborators: Ávila y Hevia Ingenieros S.L.
-The project is based on the distribution of different areas, for different requirements, in their daily use, causing no interference between them.

 The project is clearly divided into distinct areas, and service spaces.
 Firstly, recreational and residential spaces, are mainly facing towards the warmer South-West facade, where the outer triangular area provides a platform to enhance the frontal views of the Atlantic Ocean and the island of La Gomera, these distant views aid to relate these areas away from the urban condition of the town; Likewise, the meeting rooms in the upper levels also open onto the cooler façade, which permits distant views towards Mount Teide and allows contact to be made with the main Avenue of the Town.
 Secondly, the medical Wards, the kitchen area, together with internal services, accesses and facilities, are all located in the cooler sides, made up of a compact facade linking to the main roots of the town, with a more urban character.